mudathirlawal/testing-monitoring-and-logging-on-azure/README.md

     sudo apt-get install -y chromium-browser
     ```

-    IMPORTANT: You will aslo need to add the chromedriver to PATH [as decribed here](https://sites.google.com/a/chromium.org/chromedriver/getting-started).
+    IMPORTANT: You will aslo need to add the chromedriver to PATH, as decribed [here](https://sites.google.com/a/chromium.org/chromedriver/getting-started).

 2. In the Project Starter Resources folder, in the Selenium folder, execute the login.py file to open the demo site.